- Billy Wilder

 - Release Date

 Disturbing yet bitterly funny, Sunset Blvd. stands as perhaps the greatest of all films about Hollywood.
 Some might call it a portrait of silent film stars unable to keep their careers going once talkies dominated the market.
 Others have argued it’s really about the countless unsuccessful would-be somebodies who are chewed up and spit out, or worse, found dead, because they’re not tough-skinned enough to make it in show business.
 Really though, it’s a warts-and-all portrait of Hollywood in all its unforgiving, ruthless glory.
 The film even uses real names of well-known actors and directors; real-life actors like Gloria Swanson and Erich von Stroheim, desperate for a role after fading from the limelight, play, quite scandalously, grotesque versions of themselves.
 After seeing the film in an early screening, MGM studio head Louis B. Mayer told the film’s director and co-writer Billy Wilder, “You have disgraced the industry that made and fed you!
 You should be tarred and feathered and run out of Hollywood!”
-When there were no reporters around to record the conversation, Mayer supposedly attacked the Jewish heritage of the Austrian-born Wilder, who fled to Paris and then America after Adolf Hitler was appointed Chancellor in 1933, for coming to this country and taking advantage of the film industry that made him a success (forgetting that Wilder was born to a Jewish family in Minsk).
+When there were no reporters around to record the conversation, Mayer supposedly attacked the Jewish heritage of the Austrian-born Wilder, who had fled to Paris and then America after Adolf Hitler was appointed Chancellor in 1933, for coming to this country and taking advantage of the film industry that made him a success (forgetting that Wilder was born to a Jewish family in Minsk).
 Wilder’s response to Mayer perfectly summed up the director’s cynical attitude: “Go shit in your hat.”